-Figure 4-2 Execution Time versus number of participating CS's
+Figure 4-2 Execution Time versus number of participating CS's.

-Figure 4-3 shows negative correlation between the number of computation servers used and average time per job execution.
-As the number of computation servers increased, the average job execution time decreased from 42 to 5.25 seconds.
-Positive correlation was also observed between the number of CS used and average speed in mega flops.
+Figure 4-3 shows that as the number of computation servers increased, the average job execution time decreased from 42 to 5.25 seconds.
+Correlation was also observed between the number of CS used and average speed in mega flops.
 As the number of workers increased, the average speed of mega flops increased from 27 to 34.

-Figure 43 AVG Execution Time and AVG Benchmark speed versus number of CS's
+Figure 4-3 AVG Execution Time and AVG Benchmark speed versus number of CS's.